 With this in mind it is very important to try and squeeze out as much performance as possible from your machine to allow as fluid as possible a painting process when using Mari.

 There are many things you can do in order to achieve this, and this article will go through each Mari feature you can use, step by step.

 Baking and Projection > Mip-Mapping Generation - "Fast"

 No linearization is performed and the down sampling is done in the native colorspace of the image.

-This speeds up the process of things like baking paint down from the buffer to the canvas, but can intorduce errors due to the maths being non-inear
+This speeds up the process of things like baking paint down from the buffer to the canvas, but can introduce errors due to the maths being non-linear.

-Depth project can be used to make more accurate shadows in a real time application, disabling it will free up system resources.
+Shadow Maps can be enabled to produce more accurate shadows in the viewport, but disabling it will free up system resources.

 Virtual Texture Depth

 Avoid using raw procedural nodes, they require a lot of system memory in order to calculate and render them given their high level of complexity.
-Wherever possible cache them to increase performance.
+Wherever possible bake them in a Bake Point to increase performance.

 Caching layers: A large number of layers, or computationally expensive layers can decrease performance.
 Caching these layers can mitigate this.
 To cache layers, from the Layers menu select Caching > Cache Layers or right-click on the layer and select Caching > Cache Layers from the dropdown menu.